xyt6151/ESPLowPowerSensor/task-list.md

 12. Add const qualifiers to methods that don't modify the object state in ESPLowPowerSensor.h
 13. Add input validation for the interval parameter in addSensor()
 14. Fix const correctness issues in runPerSensorMode() and runSingleIntervalMode()
+15. In runPerSensorMode(), use std::min_element to find the next wake time instead of iterating through the sensors twice
+16. In goToSleep(), add a check to ensure sleepTime is not zero or negative